-Biofiltration is a common technology to treat volatile organic compounds (VOCs), however, bioaerosols may be carried out by gas flow, suggesting a potential risk to human health.
-In this study, the emission characteristics of bioaerosol and suspended particles (mainly nonbiological particles) emitted from biofilters and their health risk with different gas velocities, gas temperatures and packing bed moisture contents were analyzed.
-Results showed that high gas velocity made microbes easily be brought away from the carriers.
-The maximum outlet bacterial aerosol concentration was 223 CFU m−3 at 50°C, while fungal aerosol concentration decreased as the temperature beyond 25°C. The peak bacteria concentration was 349 CFU m−3 with moisture content of 70% whereas the highest fungi concentration (nearly 267 CFU m−3) was observed at 40%.
-The bioaerosol concentration of different particle sizes also changes with experimental conditions.
-Moreover, fine particles emission is favored by large gas velocity, low temperature and high moisture content.
-However, the changes of coarse particles in concentration and size distribution are not obvious.
-Relationship between bioaerosol and suspend particles emission demonstrated that the biofilter is a bioaerosol emissions source but remove the nonbiological suspended particles due to its filtration.
-The health risk evaluation showed that adult males were under the highest risk of infections by bioaerosol emissions from biofilters through inhalation.
+Biofiltration is a common technology for treating volatile organic compounds (VOCs); however, bioaerosols may be emitted in the gas flow, indicating a potential risk to human health.
+In this study, we analyzed the emission characteristics of bioaerosol and suspended particles (mainly nonbiological particles) emitted from biofilters and their health risk at different gas velocities and temperatures and with different amounts of moisture in the packing bed.
+Results showed that a high gas velocity enabled easy transport of microbes from the carriers.
+The maximum bacterial aerosol outlet concentration was 223 CFU m−3 at 50°C, although the fungal aerosol concentration decreased at temperatures above 25°C. The peak bacterial concentration was 349 CFU m−3, with a moisture content of 70%, whereas the highest fungi concentration was nearly 267 CFU m−3, with a moisture content of 40%.
+The bioaerosol concentrations also changed with the experimental conditions: A high gas velocity, low temperature, and high moisture content favored the emission of fine particles; however, changes in the concentration and size distribution of coarse particles were not obvious.
+The relationship between bioaerosols and suspended particle emissions demonstrates that biofilters are a source of bioaerosol emissions despite the removal of nonbiological suspended particles due to filtration.
+The health risk evaluation indicates that bioaerosol emissions from biofilters pose the highest risk of infection via inhalation to adult males.